Efficient Nonparametric Inference for Mediation Analysis with Nonignorable Missing Confounders: Numerical studies

-\Cref{table:bias} presents the bias and standard deviation of different estimators in two DGPs, and \Cref{plt:simu1} shows the boxplots over 500 replications.
-The proposed estimator $\mathsf{SIO(\omega)}$ has negligible bias across different $\omega$ and various sample sizes for all four estimands, comparable to that of the $\mathsf{Oracle}$ estimator.
-It demonstrates that our approach leverages the information of the shadow variable effectively, and yields precise estimates for mediation effects even when the shadow has weak correlation with the missing covariates.
-In contrast, both $\mathsf{MI}$ and $\mathsf{CCA}$ estimators are biased in all simulation scenarios.
-While the multiple imputation approach reduces bias compared to complete-case analysis, it remains biased in our setting due to its typical feasibility in missing at random cases, unable to address nonignorable missingness.
-The bad performance of $\mathsf{CCA}$ further emphasizes the pitfalls of simply discarding observations with missing values in practical applications.
-We calculate the 95\% coverage probability (CP) for various estimators and present results in \Cref{table:cp}.
-It is shown that the 95\% CPs of $\mathsf{SIO}$ are close to the nominal level even under a small sample size.
-In contrast, both $\mathsf{MI}$ and $\mathsf{CCA}$ have unsatisfactory CPs attributed to their non-negligible bias.
-All the above simulation findings reveal good finite sample performance of our proposed approach.
+\Cref{table:bias} presents the bias and standard deviation of different estimators, and \Cref{plt:simu1} shows the boxplots over 500 replications.
+The proposed estimator \texttt{SIO} has negligible bias for all estimands, comparable to that of the \texttt{Oracle} estimator.
+In contrast, both \texttt{MI} and \texttt{CCA} estimators are biased.
+While the multiple imputation approach reduces bias relative to complete-case analysis, it is not particularly objective in our setting, as it is typically feasible only for missing-at-random cases and cannot address nonignorable missingness.
+The bad performance of \texttt{CCA} further emphasizes the pitfalls of simply discarding observations with missing values in practical applications.
+We calculate the 95\% coverage probability (CP) and average length of confidence intervals for various estimators and present results in \Cref{table:cp}.
+It is shown that the 95\% CPs of \texttt{SIO} are close to the nominal level.
+In contrast, both \texttt{MI} and \texttt{CCA} exhibit unsatisfactory CPs due to non-negligible bias.
+All simulation findings indicate good finite-sample performance for our proposed approach.

-\subsection{Empirical application}
+\section{Empirical application}